liferay/liferay-docs/discover/deployment/articles/02-installing-liferay/02-installing-liferay-bundle.markdown

 Now that you've performed the steps needed to prepare for your installation, you're ready to install @product@!
-Since bundles are the easiest way to complete an installation, all the installation steps below assume a bundle has been installed.
+Since bundles are the easiest way to complete an installation, all the installation steps below assume you're installing a
+@product@ bundle.
 If you plan to install @product@ manually, please refer to the article for your app server of choice, and then come back here to complete the configuration steps.